Modern Style (British Art Nouveau style): Development

 Fertile ground for this new style was in Scotland, and Glasgow in particular.
 The city already had significant artistic activity, with the Glasgow Art Institute founded in 1879.
 As with most other European style variations, it was influenced by Japonisme which was in vogue with the addition of the Celtic Revival trend and its nationalistic tone.
-Archibald Knox was a prominent figure in the formation of a new style, which built on the foundation of Arts and Crafts with the conscious addition of Celtic elements, as he was from the Isle of Man and interested in his Celtic roots.
+Archibald Knox was a prominent figure in the formation of the new style, which built on the foundation of Arts and Crafts with the conscious addition of Celtic elements, as he was from the Isle of Man and interested in his Celtic roots.
 Christopher Dresser and his interest in Japanese design added an important ingredient to the Modern Style.
-The Style existed in England as well, but artists there gravitated slightly more towards Arts and Crafts.
+The style existed in England as well, but artists there gravitated slightly more towards Arts and Crafts.
 The most prominent figures would be Charles Rennie Mackintosh and people closely associated with him also known as "The Four", and the Glasgow School, so that the style was also known as the "Glasgow Style".

 Pieces designed by William Morris, Archibald Knox, and Christopher Dresser were on sale in a newly opened department store called Liberty, in London's Regent Street, in 1875.
 Arthur Lasenby Liberty with his great business skills fused the Arts and Crafts and Celtic Britain aesthetics with popular demand for oriental design.
 He opened a second store in Paris in 1890.
 In the 1890s, Liberty collaborated with many British designers and artists, mainly working in the Arts and Crafts style that was by then evolving into Art Nouveau.
 The store became synonymous with the new style, to the extent that Art Nouveau is sometimes called stile Liberty in Italy.
 The styles co-existed and numerous artists contributed to both styles and played roles in developing them.
 A good example of this blurring of lines and distinction is Charles Rennie Mackintosh, whose architecture work was very much in the Glasgow style, but parts of the interior in those same buildings could lean more in the Arts and Crafts direction, particularly the furniture.

 In 1900, "The Four" and some English artists including Charles Robert Ashbee with his Guild and School of Handicraft were invited to participate in the Vienna Secession's 8th exhibition.
 They were a huge influence on the artists of the Vienna Secession and the Viennese art scene.
 Modern Style artists strongly influenced Koloman Moser and Josef Hoffmann, and inspired them to establish the Wiener Werkstätte.

 In 1901 the writer Jean Lahor stated that William Morris and John Ruskin were precursors to Art Nouveau.
 British design was enormously influential at that time, and this became unbearable for some: writer Charles Genuys declared in 1897 that it was time to shake it off.